NAACP warns black travelers about flying American Airlines

 The NAACP in a news release listed four examples of what it called "possible racial bias," although it didn't provide details about the passengers involved or when the alleged incidents occurred.

-According to the group, one incident involved a black man who had to give up his purchased tickets from Washington, D.C. to Raleigh-Durham International Airport because he "responded to disrespectful and discriminatory comments" made by two "unruly white passengers."
+According to the group, one incident involved a black man who had to give up his purchased tickets from Washington to Raleigh-Durham International Airport because he "responded to disrespectful and discriminatory comments" made by two "unruly white passengers."

 In another case, the group says, a black woman and her infant child were taken off a flight from Atlanta to New York when she asked that her stroller be retrieved from the checked baggage before she got off the plane.